memberful/memberful-wp/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Ensure that marketing content is swapped in before WP applies default filters to content
+* Ensure that marketing content is swapped in before WP applies default filters to content.

 = 1.1.0 =
 * WordPress 3.8 styling compatibility updates.